Answers for Environmental Questions from Auto Body Shops

 - solvent and paint purchase records,

-- monthly paint and solvent usage, and
+- logs of your monthly paint and solvent usage, and

-- amount and type of waste generated.
+- the amount and types of waste generated at your site.

 An investigator will expect you to have records that document your activities for the last 2 years.